 The Foundation of BTS' Global Dominance

-BTS burst onto the scene in 2013 under Big Hit Entertainment (now HYBE), and their journey from underdogs to global superstars is the stuff of legend.
-With raw, introspective lyrics addressing mental health, societal pressures, and self-love, they connected with fans on a deeply personal level.
-Albums like Wings (2016) and Love Yourself: Tear (2018) showcased their ability to blend genres—hip-hop, pop, R&B, and even rock—while maintaining a distinctly Korean identity.
+BTS debuted in 2013 under Big Hit Entertainment (now HYBE), going from performing in small venues to filling stadiums worldwide.
+Their lyrics tackled mental health, societal pressures, and self-acceptance—topics that felt fresh for a K-Pop group at the time.
+Albums like Wings (2016) and Love Yourself: Tear (2018) mixed hip-hop, pop, R&B, and even rock while keeping a distinctly Korean sound.

 BTS' Role in K-Pop's Globalization